 “Plus, they don’t know that they’ll be hit with a tax bomb when they start taking money out of their IRA and 401(k),” Pearsey says.

 Once clients understand how much of their money is going to interest, banks, finance companies and credit cards, they are eager to learn more and make some changes.
+If you don’t have a financial advisor working for you, hire one today from Farwell Group.

 There are those who haven’t incurred a lot of debt but want to start saving, and don’t know where to put their money.
 Perhaps they are intrigued by the market but are reluctant to get into it.